-The Belgian commander's son, wife, me and my mother on a pier on Lake Constance during our trip from Singen to Hemer, 1947 tuff rocks.
+Another of our adventures was at the River Orbe, where there are many slippery volcanic/ tuff rocks.
 After manoeuvring over them to enter the river, I looked over to Bernd and the water was up to his neck!
 He had slipped into one of the holes common in this kind of rock.